arkhon7/react-custom-components/README.md

 # REACT CUSTOM COMPONENTS

-A collection of my custom-made components.
-This is solely for my project prototyping or anything cool I've made..
+A monorepo of my custom-made components.
+This is solely for my own projects or anything cool I've made..